FAQ And Educational Links:

 Frequently Asked Questions About Cold Laser Therapy.

-Even though our cold lasers have the same specifications as many FDA approved cold lasers, it is not FDA approved to treat any human condition.
+Even though our class 3B cold lasers and class IV lasers have the same specifications as many FDA approved therapeutic lasers, we did not apply for FDA approval to treat human conditions, and we sell our lasers for veterinary use.
 Any use other than investigational, experimental or animal use is considered off label and is the responsibility of the customer.
 There are some cold laser companies who applied for and acquired FDA approval to treat osteoarthritis of the wrist, more specifically, carpal tunnel syndrome.
-These are fine companies and you might consider buying a cold laser from them if you a are practitioner who treats people.
+These are fine companies and you might consider buying a therapeutic laser from them if you are a practitioner who treats people.

 What is the difference between a Class IIIB laser and a ClassIV laser?